Papilio cresphontes: Caterpillars

-As well as eating valuable citrus crops, larvae eat a wide variety of plants in the family Rutaceae (citrus plants), including different types of prickly ash.
-They also consume some exotic Rutaceae species that have been introduced to North America, such as gasplant and sapote.
+As well as eating valuable citrus crops, larvae eat a wide variety of plants in the family Rutaceae (citrus plants), including different types of prickly ash and common hoptree.
+They also consume some exotic Rutaceae species that have been introduced to North America, such as gasplant, rue and sapote.

 Feeding specialization

-In specific local subpopulations (studied in Wisconsin, Ohio, and Florida), it was found that giant swallowtail caterpillars do better on their local host plant than on other giant swallowtail host plants.
+In specific local subpopulations (studied in Wisconsin, Ohio, and Florida), it was found that eastern giant swallowtail caterpillars do better on their local host plant than on other giant swallowtail host plants.
 The local host caused the larva to develop faster than other plants that were also edible to the larva.
 However, this feeding specialization hypothesis has not been tested in the species as a whole beyond these three regions.

 Adults

 Nectar plants for adults include Lantana, Azaleas, Bougainvilla, Saponaria officinalis, Hesperis matronalis, Solidago, Lonicera japonica, and Asclepias incarnata.
 Along with flower nectar, adults can also consume liquid from animal waste.